junyanz/pytorch-CycleGAN-and-pix2pix/docs/qa.md

 You can find more training details and hyperparameter settings in the appendix of [CycleGAN](https://arxiv.org/abs/1703.10593) and [pix2pix](https://arxiv.org/abs/1611.07004) papers.

 #### Results with [Cycada](https://arxiv.org/pdf/1711.03213.pdf)
 We generated the [result of translating GTA images to Cityscapes-style images](https://junyanz.github.io/CycleGAN/) using our Torch repo.
-Our PyTorch and Torch implementation seemed to produce a little bit different results, although we have not measured the FCN score using the pytorch-trained model.
+Our PyTorch and Torch implementation seemed to produce a little bit different results, although we have not measured the FCN score using the PyTorch-trained model.
 To reproduce the result of Cycada, please use the Torch repo for now.